93-94/100

 About the wine:

-With good intensity, the bouquet is characterized by smoky and spicy nuances.
-It unfolds gradually, revealing its commitment to detail and finesse.
+The bouquet, with good intensity, is characterized by smoky and spicy nuances.
+It unfolds gradually, highlighting its commitment to detail and finesse.
 It complements the smoky and spicy notes with hints of dark berries such as blackberries and blueberries.
-Slightly creamy on the palate, the wine features smooth, velvety tannins followed by a touch of austerity that ensures the freshness and persistence of the finish.
-A savory wine that deserves some time to open up, but which shows promising potential.
+Slightly creamy on the palate, the wine features smooth, velvety tannins that give way to a touch of austerity, ensuring a fresh and lingering finish.
+A flavorful wine that deserves some time to open up but already shows promising potential.
 2027–2040

 The Wine Cellar Insider - Jeff Leve